actions/importer-labs/gitlab/valet-custom-transformers-lab.md

   end
   ```

-- Custom transformers files also let up replace value of `variables` by using the `env` method.
-Lets replace the value for `PLAN_JSON` by adding the this line to the top of our ruby file.
-The first value of the `env` method is the target variable name and the second is the new value.
+- The custom transformers file also lets you replace values of `variables` by using the `env` method.
+Let’s replace the value for `PLAN_JSON` by using the below line.
+The first value of the `env` method is the target variable name and the second is the new value to be used.
   ```ruby
   env "PLAN_JSON", "custom_plan.json"
   ```
-- create a new file in the root of the workspace called `transformers.rb` with below contents
+- create a new file in the root of the workspace called `transformers.rb` with the following contents
   ```ruby
   env "PLAN_JSON", "custom_plan.json"